surniaulula/wpsso-commerce-manager-catalog-feed/readme.txt

 == Upgrade Notice ==

-= 4.10.0-dev.1 =
+= 4.10.0-rc.1 =

 (2024/12/01) Added a check for the required PHP XMLReader and XMLWriter extensions.
-Updated vendor libraries.

 = 4.9.0 =